A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

-where the noise component is ignored in order to focus on extracting desired parameters from the target echo signals.
-With expression (\ref{expression A angle}), we observe that $Y_{i,l}(n_{\mathrm{a}})$ consists of $Q_{n_\text{a}}$ components, each of which is the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$ multiplied by the sinusoidal functions whose digital frequencies are related to the range and velocity of potential targets.
-Since the signal-dependent coefficient changes along the delay and Doppler dimensions, it hinders the estimation of range and velocity using spectrum analysis algorithms.
-Thus, the next step is to eliminate the impact of the signal-dependent coefficient on the spectrum analysis along the delay and Doppler dimensions.
+where the noise component is ignored to focus on extracting the desired parameters from the target echo signals. {We observe that $Y_{i,l}(n_{\mathrm{a}})$ consists of $Q_{n_\text{a}}$ components, each of which is the signal-dependent coefficient $\mathbf{a}^H(\theta_{n_\mathrm{a}})\mathbf{x}_i[l]$ multiplied by complex sinusoids whose frequencies are related to the range and velocity of the targets.
+Since the signal-dependent coefficient changes along both the fast- and slow-time dimensions, it hinders the estimation of range and velocity using standard spectral analysis algorithms.} Thus, the next step is to eliminate the impact of this signal-dependent coefficient.